HareshmaS/Embedded_systems_programming/README.md

 # Embedded_systems_programming
+## Hello
-Hello.....this is the repository created for coding practice for embedded system programming.
+## This is the repository created for coding practice for embedded system programming.